eugeneai/isu.alchemy/README.rst

-Alchemy storage foe ISU Enterprise objects
+Alchemy storage for ISU Enterprise objects
 ==========================================

 This package intended to be a way of object storage organization